-According to the Journal of Ornithology, wild parrots live in nest cavities for shelter.
-These cavities are holes in trees that protect parrots from dangerous predators and adverse weather (hot and cold).
+According to the Journal of Ornithology, wild parrots live in nest cavities.
+These holes in trees protect parrots from predators and extreme weather.

-Nest cavities are much warmer and darker than branches that stick out from trees.
-Therefore, a cage cover replicates these conditions and makes parrots feel more secure when darkness falls.
+Nest cavities are much warmer and darker than branches.
+Therefore, a cage cover replicates these conditions and makes parrots feel more secure.

-According to the Journal of Experimental Biology, parrots can tolerate high temperatures but aren’t as well adapted to the cold.
-They normally prefer temperatures of 65-80 degrees Fahrenheit.
+According to the Journal of Experimental Biology, parrots can tolerate higher temperatures but struggle in the cold.
+They thrive in temperatures of 65-80 degrees Fahrenheit.

-If a parrot’s room is too cold, it’ll attempt to regulate its body temperature by trapping pockets of air by fluffing its feathers to lock in heat.
+If a parrot’s room is too cold, it’ll regulate its body temperature by trapping pockets of air through fluffing its feathers to lock in heat.
 If the parrot is housed in a draughty room, it may be chilly.

-While temperature regulation is a short-term fix, the parrot could develop respiratory problems from prolonged exposure to dampness, mold, humidity, and low temperatures.
+While temperature regulation is a short-term fix, a parrot could develop respiratory problems from exposure to dampness, mold, humidity, and low temperatures.

-If you have other home animals, a cage cover enables parrots to rest more easily at night.
-For example, parrots can’t see cats stalking them and staring intendedly at their cages.
+If you have other home animals, a cage cover enables parrots to rest more easily.
+For example, parrots can’t see cats stalking and staring at their cages.
 Predatory animals should be kept elsewhere.

-Not all parrots take well to cage covers, growing distressed.
-While some parrots adjust to being covered when it’s dark, others dislike the experience.
-If so, you should stop using a cage cover entirely.
+Not all parrots take well to cage covers, and some grow distressed.
+While some parrots adjust to being covered when it’s dark, others dislike it.
+If so, you should stop using a cage cover.

-Most parrots produce dust, especially species with powder-based coats, like African greys.
-Larger bird species, like macaws and cockatoos, produce more dust than budgies and parrotlets.
+Most parrots produce dust, especially species with powder-based coats, like African grays.

 The dust comes from their feathers, which are coated in a fine layer of keratin that makes barbules.
 This film protects parrots from water, wear and tear, and external damage.

-Over time, the dust naturally sheds off the feathers, especially during the molting season.
-When the first layer disintegrates, it looks like dust or powder and quickly disperses into the air.
+Over time, the dust sheds off the feathers, especially during the molting season.
+When the first layer disintegrates, it looks like dust or powder and disperses into the air.

-While this is entirely normal, a cage cover will likely trap dust inside the cage.
-To prevent this, only cover 3 sides of the cage, leaving 1 side free for ventilation.
+While this is normal, a cage cover will likely trap dust inside the cage.
+To prevent this issue, cover only three sides of the cage, leaving one side free for ventilation.

-The only fail-proof way to protect the parrot from noise pollution is to turn off sound-making devices, get double glazing, or move the parrot’s cage to a quieter room.
+The only way to protect the parrot from noise pollution is to turn off sound-making devices, get double glazing, or move the cage to a quieter room.

 Things that can partially block sound include: